 This easy caprese eggs benedict recipe is perfect for your next brunch!
-Delicious (and foolproof!) homemade hollandaise sauce, fresh mozzarella, summer tomatoes and chopped basil are the perfect accompaniment to crusty sourdough bread and a creamy poached egg.
-Vegetarian.
+Homemade hollandaise sauce, fresh mozzarella, summer tomatoes and chopped basil with sourdough bread and a creamy poached egg.

 Ok.
 So according to the interwebs, I haven’t posted an eggs benedict recipe in over a YEAR.
 Which seems more than a little ridiculous, because we all know that eggs benedict is one of the greatest brunch (or dinner, or lunch, or Tuesday afternoon snack) foods of all time.